jpgough/api-workshop/01-spring-boot/README.md

 ENTRYPOINT [ "java", "-jar", "/opt/app/app.jar" ]
 ```
 We can now run the image as we did in step 5, only this time when we run `docker build` it will both build the jar and create the runnable docker image.
+There are also no magic environment variables or steps requiring a specific setup on a machine.
+Containerizing builds provides a reproducible way of creating a docker image.